x/Game-Development-in-Javascript-Tutorial/README.md

 In object oriented programming with classes, a class is a construct used to define a distinct type and an object usually refers to an instance of a class.
 JavaScript is slightly different in that it's a prototype based language.
 Instead of objects being instances of classes, objects are just clones of other objects which they call their prototype.

 This allows for a lot of flexibility that normal object oriented languages don't offer, but it also has created a lot of confusion.
 The _"class oriented"_ way of creating objects in JavaScript is to use the ```new``` operator.
-When the ```new``` operator is used on a function, it clones that function's prototype into new object, applies the function, and then returns the object.
-We can use the ```new``` operator to mimic a class based language by treading the function as a constructor and assign class methods to the functions prototype.
+When the ```new``` operator is used on a function, it clones that function's prototype into a new object, applies the function, and then returns the object.
+We can use the ```new``` operator to mimic a class based language by treating the function as a constructor and assign class methods to the functions prototype.

 For example, if we wanted to create a Car class we could do...